 If you try to connect to an instance that does not exist in that project, the error message only says that you are not authorized to access that instance.

-Long-running Cloud SQL instance operations cannot be cancelled or stopped
+Long-running Cloud SQL instance operations can't be cancelled or stopped

-For this reason, make sure you do not need to do other work on an instance when you start a long-running operation.
+Only one operation can run at a time on a Cloud SQL instance.
+For this reason, make sure you don't need to perform other operations on an instance when you start a long-running operation.

 Setting the time zone for MySQL instances